 This diagram illustrates how BIGA process user-input files.

 1.2 Table 1.
-Required columns for harmonization and BIGA analysis
+Required and optional columns for harmonization and BIGA analysis

 The table gives the column requirements for users' uploaded input files.
 It is also the standard format on BIGA, which is able to perform LDSC, LAVA, Popcorn, SumHer analyses.